14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 Wine lovers might also want to make their way out to the Vino Špaleta in Kuna.
 They sell delicious rose wines as well as locally crafted olive oils.

-Ston is home to the local winery Vinarija Milos can also be found in town, and it is worth a stop for those that are still on a quest for the perfect vintage.
+Ston is home to the local winery Vinarija Milos, which can also be found in town, and it is worth a stop for those who are still on a quest for the perfect vintage.
 With all of the culinary offerings that can be found here, it is no surprise that the town makes a fine stop for a delicious, locally produced meal.
 Some great places for foodies to check out are the Gastro Mare, the Restaurant & Caffe Bar Bella Vista, and the Stagnum restaurants, all of which are located in Ston.

 7. History To Be Found At Ston